 The Syllabus Guide

-provides instructors with information about the goals and purposes of the syllabus, along with downloadable templates for UWL that include recommended statements, components, and policies.
+provides instructors with information about the goals and purposes of the syllabus, along with current Faculty Senate syllabus policy, and a policy-compliant, downloadable, and editable template that includes required and recommended statements, components, and policies.

 The Teaching Improvement Guide

 is intended to help college teachers identify, explore, and plan ways to improve their teaching and student learning.
 Each section includes strategies and tips for improving teaching.

 The menu under "How can I improve…" corresponds to several important areas of teaching:

 - Teaching methods - including lecture, class discussion, and various forms of group learning.
 Students learn in one of two ways: on their own (engaging with the instructor, most often through lecture, or with course materials, most often as assigned reading) or with others (most often through small-group activities or through class discussion).
 This section examines strategies to improve these common teaching methods.

 - Course structure - structuring a course means designing the learning process.
 This section provides ideas for thinking about learning outcomes and how to get students to success.

 - The learning environment - including the instructional setting, ways to connect with students, and strategies to remove barriers to student success.
 Here you will find ideas for improving the learning envrionment, working with historically marginalized student populations, building rapport with students, and help for teaching online.